Forthcoming elections

 The deadlines for applying for a postal or proxy vote are set out above.

-Polling stations will be open from 7am until 10pm on Thursday 2 May 2024.
+Polling stations will be open from 7am until 10pm on Thursday, 4 July 2024.
 Details of your polling station can be found on your poll card.
 Please check where your polling station is located as this may have changed since you last voted.

-Poll cards for electors voting at their polling station will be sent letters sent in an A5 envelope.
-You do not need your poll card to vote but it saves time at the polling station if you take with you to vote.
+Poll Cards for electors voting at their polling station will be sent letters sent in an A5 envelope.
+You do not need your Poll Card to vote but it saves time at the polling station if you take with you to vote.

-You are also welcome to take your own pen or pencil to use in the polling station.
+You are also welcome to take your own pen or pencil to use in the Polling Station.

-Postal votes are sent out in batches, with cut off dates for each batch so the earlier we receive your application form the sooner we can send you your ballot papers.
+Postal Votes are sent out in batches, with cut off dates for each batch so the earlier we receive your application form the sooner we can send you your ballot papers.

 If you appoint a proxy, you are still entitled vote yourself at your polling station provided that your proxy has not already voted on your behalf or arranged a postal vote.
 Please note that your proxy will need to attend your allocated polling station to vote on your behalf.

-If, after 5pm on Wednesday 24 April 2024 you find that you are unable to attend your polling station due to work or medical reasons, or there is an issue with the Voter ID you had planned to use, you may be able to apply to vote by emergency proxy.
+If, after 5pm on Wednesday 26 June 2024 you find that you are unable to attend your polling station due to work or medical reasons, or there is an issue with the Voter ID you had planned to use, you may be able to apply to vote by emergency proxy.
 Please contact the Elections team on 01276 707165 or by emailing vote@surreyheath.gov.uk (link sends email) for more information.

 Contact the Elections team